-Blobs are "files for the cloud".
-Apps work with blobs in much the same way as they would work with files on a disk, like reading and writing data.
-However, unlike a local file, blobs can be reached from anywhere with an internet connection.
+Blobs are files for the cloud.
+Apps work with blobs in much the same way as they work with files on a disk; reading and writing data.
+However, unlike a local file, you can reach blobs from anywhere with an internet connection.

-Azure Blob storage is unstructured, meaning that there are no restrictions on the kinds of data it can hold.
-For example, a blob can hold a PDF document, a JPG image, a JSON file, video content, etc. Blobs aren't limited to common file formats — a blob could contain gigabytes of binary data streamed from a scientific instrument, an encrypted message for another application, or data in a custom format for an app you're developing.
+Azure Blob Storage is unstructured, meaning that there are no restrictions on the kinds of data it can hold.
+For example, a blob can hold a PDF document, a JPG image, a JSON file, video content, and more.
+Blobs aren't limited to common file formats; a blob could contain gigabytes of binary data streamed from a scientific instrument, an encrypted message for another application, or data in a custom format for an app you're developing.

-Blobs are usually not appropriate for structured data that needs to be queried frequently.
-They have higher latency than memory and local disk and don't have the indexing features that make databases efficient at running queries.
+Blobs aren't efficient for structured data that needs to be queried frequently.
+They have higher latency than memory and local disks, and don't have the indexing features that make databases efficient at running queries.
 However, blobs are frequently used in combination with databases to store non-queryable data.
 For example, an app with a database of user profiles could store profile pictures in blobs.
 Each user record in the database would include the name or URL of the blob containing the user's picture.

-Blobs are used for data storage in many ways across all kinds of applications and architectures:
+Blobs are used for data storage in many ways across all kinds of apps and architectures:

-- Apps that need to transmit large amounts of data using messaging system that supports only small messages.
+- Apps that need to transmit large amounts of data using a messaging system that only supports small messages.
 These apps can store data in blobs and send the blob URLs in messages.

 - Static web assets like images can be stored in blobs and made available for public download as if they were files on a web server.

 - Many Azure components use blobs behind the scenes.
 For example, Azure Cloud Shell stores your files and configuration in blobs, and Azure Virtual Machines uses blobs for hard-disk storage.

 Some apps will constantly create, update, and delete blobs as part of their work.
 Others will use a small set of blobs and rarely change them.